jtbr/spfit-spcat/TASKS.md

     - **Implementation Plan**:
         - As part of the modularization effort (Task 3), ensure clear ownership and lifecycle management of dynamically allocated memory.
 This might involve designing APIs where callers provide buffers, or where modules explicitly manage their internal memory and provide cleanup functions.
     - **Constraint**: Quantitative results must remain unchanged, and current functionality must be retained.

+- [ ] - **Task 9: Python interface and example usage**
+    - Create an example for using the C++ interface from C++, showcasing important features and optimizations for using it
+    - Create a python interface based upon the C++ interface (`pybind11`),
+    - Create example code for setting up and using the library from python

+- [ ] **Task 10: Documentation Improvement**:
+    - Enhance code documentation
+    - Create better user documentation
+    - Document the scientific principles and algorithms

 ## Implementation Plan